retorquere/zotero-better-bibtex/README.md

 [![Join the chat at https://gitter.im/retorquere/zotero-better-bibtex](https://badges.gitter.im/retorquere/zotero-better-bibtex.svg)](https://gitter.im/retorquere/zotero-better-bibtex?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This extension aims to make [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) effective for us text-based authoring holdouts;
-currently, that translates to the LaTeX/Markdown crowd.
+This extension aims to make [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) effective for us text-based authoring holdouts; currently, that translates to the LaTeX/Markdown crowd.

+## Getting started
 To get started, read the [Installation](https://retorque.re/zotero-better-bibtex/installation/) instructions.

+## How does it work ?
-At its core, it behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find *Better X* listed among the choices.
+At its core, BBT behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero, you'll find *Better X* listed among the choices.
 If nothing else, you could keep your existing workflow as-is, and just enjoy the improved LaTeX &harr; unicode translation on import and export and more accurate field mapping.

 Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled to BibTeX and who cannot (yet) move to BibLaTeX, unicode is a major PITA.
 Also, Zotero supports some simple HTML markup